David Atkins, Adjunct Associate Professor

 I first moved to Eugene in summer of 1996, and teleworked full time to my Bell Labs department outside of Chicago for five years.
 Prior to moving to Oregon, my wife and I had spent eight summers volunteering as wilderness rangers for the US Forest Service.
 Four of those summers were in the Oregon Cascades near Waldo Lake in the Willamette National Forest.
 In the summer of 2002, we returned to the woods for a month as volunteer campground hosts in Redwood National and State Parks of northern California.

-For the past eighteen years we have been foster parents for babies that come to us from 23 hours to six days old and stay with us anywhere from a month to a year.
-Our current baby is our twentieth.
+For the past twenty years we have been foster parents for babies that come to us from 23 hours to six days old and stay with us anywhere from a month to a year.
+Our most recent baby was our twenty-first.
 Look here for pictures of our babies.

 personal home page